Battle of Suwon Airfield: First sortie

-Conflicting reports initially made it impossible to determine who had made the first kill, which would be the first North Korean plane shot down by the United Nations forces in the war.
+Initial reports differed on who had made the first kill, which would be the first North Korean plane shot down by the United Nations forces in the war.
 Later research indicated Hudson had successfully shot down the first aircraft.
-The exact timing of Hudson and Moran's victories remains unclear, and it is possible each scored a victory within seconds of the other.
-For his determination in leading the flight, though, Little was awarded a Silver Star Medal.
+The timing of Hudson and Moran's victories remains unclear, and it is possible each scored a victory within seconds of the other.
+For his determination in leading the flight, though, Little was awarded a Silver Star.